esmaelhussen/Adult-tech-solution/README.md

 # 📖 Adult-Tech-Solution <a name="about-project"></a>

-**Adult-Tech-Solution is an idea of empowering of learned and experienced programmers of Adults**
+**Adult-Tech-Solution is an idea of empowering of learned and experienced Adults in different sectors to make them experienced on work environment and to live happy life**

 ## 🛠 Built With <a name="built-with"></a>